Table of Contents

 Below is the list of Screencast-O-Matic alternatives for Windows and macOS, which offers almost the same set of features, and at places even better.

-1. EaseUS RecExperts (Our Recommend on Windows)
+1. EaseUS RecExperts (Recommend)

 2. ActivePresenter (Windows)